Back to Blog

 Type 3 — The Achiever

 • Core motivation: To be valuable.
-Validation arrives most easily through visible success.
+The cleanest route to that, in their experience, is visible success.

-• Strengths / blind spots: Ambitious and adaptive, but can become image-obsessed when the dial gets stuck.
+• Strengths / blind spots: Ambitious and adaptive, but capable of sliding into image-management when the dial sticks.

-• Growth: Building Type 6's authentic trust.
+• Growth: Building Type 6's kind of honest trust.
 Familiar figure: Oprah Winfrey.

 Type 4 — The Individualist

-• Core motivation: To find their true identity — a deep longing to be authentically unique. 🎨
+• Core motivation: To find their true identity — a deep longing to be authentically themselves and nobody else. 🎨

-• Strengths: Emotionally rich, creative, and profoundly authentic.
-They notice beauty in places others don't.
+• Strengths: Emotionally rich, creative, profoundly genuine.
+They catch beauty in corners other people walk right past.

-• Blind spots: Wide mood swings and a recurring *"am I the only one who feels this way?"* loop.
+• Blind spots: Wide mood swings and a recurring "am I the only one who feels things this hard?" loop.

-• Growth: Type 1's discipline turns the creativity into actual finished work. ✨
+• Growth: Type 1's discipline is what turns the creativity into something actually finished. ✨

 • Familiar figure: Frida Kahlo, BTS V.